-A.G.
-Lowenthal Mr. Lowenthal joined the Board in 1985.
+Mr. Lowenthal joined the Board in 1985.
 Mr. Lowenthal is Chairman of the Board and Chief Executive Officer of the Company, positions he has held since 1985.
 Mr. Lowenthal has worked in the securities industry since 1967.
-Mr. Lowenthal's extensive experience in the Not Independent securities industry and as Chief Executive Officer of our Company gives him unique insights into the Company's challenges, opportunities and operations.
-Since his arrival at the Company, Mr. Lowenthal has built the Company through acquisition and organic growth taking stockholders' equity from \$5 million to \$686 million at December 31, 2020.
+Mr. Lowenthal's extensive experience in the securities industry and as Chief Executive Officer of our Company gives him unique insights into the Company's challenges, opportunities and operations.
+Since his arrival at the Company, Mr. Lowenthal has built the Company through acquisition and organic growth taking stockholders' equity from \$5 million to \$823.8 million at December 31, 2021.
 Mr. Lowenthal is R.S.
 Lowenthal's father.

-Board and Committees Attendance
+Board and Committees

+Attendance

 Overall attendance 100%

-Board 6 of 6
+Board 6 o

 R.S.
+Lowenthal

-Lowenthal Mr. Lowenthal joined the Board in May 2013.
-Mr. Lowenthal joined the Company in 1999, became Managing Director of the Company's Taxable Fixed Income business in 2007 and assumed responsibility for oversight of the Company's Public Finance and Not Independent Municipal Trading departments in 2012.
-He is currently a Senior Managing Director and Head of Oppenheimer & Co.
-Inc.'s Investment Banking business.
+Not Independent Mr. Lowenthal joined the Board in May 2013.
+Mr. Lowenthal joined the Company in 1999, became Managing Director of the Company's Taxable Fixed Income business in 2007, assumed responsibility for oversight of the Company's Public Finance and Municipal Trading departments in 2012, and became Head of the Company's Investment Banking business in late 2016.
+In 2021, Mr. Lowenthal was appointed President of the Company, and he continues to serve as the Head of the Investment Banking business.
 Mr. Lowenthal is Chairman of the Oppenheimer & Co.
 Inc. Management Committee and Co-Chairman of its Risk Management Committee and is a member of several other internal committees.
 Mr. Lowenthal has an undergraduate degree from Washington University in St. Louis and an MBA from Columbia University.
 Mr. Lowenthal's insights into the business of the Company provide perspective to the Board discussions important to the oversight of the Company's strategic direction, financial reporting and enterprise and operational risk management.
 Mr. Lowenthal is A.G.
 Lowenthal's son.

 Board and Committees Attendance

 Overall attendance 100%

 Board 6 of 6